Dimestore: A Writer's Life

 Dimestore: A Writer's Life is a memoir by Lee Smith about her childhood in Grundy, Virginia.
-It was the first book written by Grundy that was not fiction.
+It was the first book written by Smith that was not fiction.

 Reception

 Terri Schlichenmeyer of The Pantagraph wrote that it is "a pretty darn good book" and has appeal to multiple audiences.

 Publishers Weekly wrote that Smith had "candid observations".

 Kirkus Reviews stated it is "A warm, poignant memoir from a reliably smooth voice."